husky-skills/Experimental-Projects/ProjectHibernateExample/README.md

-This is working example for playframework with Hibernate
+﻿This is working example for playframework with Hibernate

 This project uses -